jacopogrilli/jacopogrilli.github.io/_pages/trst.md

-Google Maps is quite accurate for [public buses](https://www.triestetrasporti.it/en/time-schedule-and-routes/lines-and-timetables/) (you can get the ticket at ICTP).
+Google Maps is quite accurate for public buses ([official timetable](https://www.triestetrasporti.it/en/time-schedule-and-routes/lines-and-timetables/), you can get the ticket at ICTP).

 The buses to different villages on Karst are 42, 43 and 44.